Greg Marsden, Clare Downing and Aimee Eeles

 The Shared Mobility report is referenced in Local Government Association guidance for local councils on how they should/could deliver their net-zero carbon commitments (see separate case study on the LGA).
 Report author Prof. Greg Marsden is on an expert advisory panel at Leeds City Council, supporting their consultation on a strategy – including shared mobility – to make Leeds a city where no-one would need a car.

 Shared Mobility was well received by the DfT.
 Feedback confirmed that policymakers were “actively using the findings and recommendations in their work” as they developed a policy framework on shared mobility.
 The ideas and concepts have been influential in broadening the Government’s role in shared mobility from being around innovation to “honing in to focus on the environmental impacts with the aim of feeding into the Department’s Decarbonisation Plan”.
 In July 2021 the Transport Decarbonisation Plan (pdf)Opens in a new tab was published which included an aim to increase average vehicle occupancy by 2030.

-The report has also been well received by industry.
+The report has also been well-received by industry.
 Enterprise Holdings (the largest UK car club operator) has funded a PhD student to look at what areas would most benefit from new car sharing options.

 Sources of information